sharu-91/mcp_crawl_neo4j/README.md

 Before running the server, you need to set up the database with the pgvector extension:

-1. Go to the SQL Editor in your Supabase dashboard (create a new project first if necessary)
+1. Connect to your local PostgreSQL database.

 2. Create a new query and paste the contents of `crawled_pages.sql`

-3. Run the query to create the necessary tables and functions
+3. Run the query to create the necessary tables and functions.

 ## Knowledge Graph Setup (Optional)